verrazzano/docs/content/en/docs/backup/keycloak.md

 To initiate a MySQL restore operation from an existing backup, you need to recreate the MySQL cluster.
 Use the following steps for a successful MySQL restore operation:

-1. Delete the MySQL pods and PVC from the system on the new cluster.
+1. Delete the MySQL pods and PersistentVolumeClaim (PVC) from the system on the new cluster.

     ```shell
     $ helm delete mysql --namespace keycloak
     $ kubectl delete pvc --namespace keycloak -l tier=mysql
     ```

-2. Now that you have removed MySQL from the system, trigger a MySQL restore operation by installing the Helm chart as follows.
+2. Trigger a MySQL restore operation by installing the Helm chart by using the chart from the original chart as follows.

     ```shell
-    $ helm install mysql mysql-charts \
+    $ helm install mysql <path to directory mysql-charts, where original charts are extracted> \
             --namespace keycloak \
             --set initDB.dump.name=<dump-name> \
             --set initDB.dumpOptions.loadUsers=true \